mcb5637/BTX_CAC_Compatibility/README.md

  - TODO: edit texts
  - TODO: NARC reveals target?
  - TODO: Flamers & Inferno ammo balance
- - Known bugs: CustomLoc patchig strings, inferno/flamer floaties
+ - Known bugs: CustomLoc patchig strings / sometimes fp missions dont spawn your 2nd lance, just restart to fix it (bug in VXI, gets fixed there)

 Optional:
  - If you want Urban vehicles to leave blood on destruction, look at CACs settings and change "DrawBloodChance" to 0.3